 - Download and install Tesseract (instructions).

-- For Windows it is highly recommended to use the tesseract-ocr-setup-3.05.01.exe release which installs the language files.
+- For Windows it is highly recommended to use the latest UB Mannheim Tesseract installer which also installs the optional language files.

 - Tesseract version 5 requires Robot release 6.3 or higher to suppress Form Feed characters in the recognized text.

 - Start Robot and select the OCR → Choose Preferred OCR Engine in the main menu

 - Make sure that Tesseract is selected in the engine drop down.

 - Robot by default presumes that the